 The CHEOPS Guest Observers Programme

 Proposals for a share of the time allocated to the CHEOPS GO Programme will be solicited through ESA Announcements of Opportunity (AOs) that will be made to the Scientific Community.
 The first AO is forseen to be issued six months before launch and will cover the period of the first year of nominal operations.
 Proposals wll be selected on scientific merit, by a CHEOPS Time Allocation Committee that will be appointed by ESA in consultation with the CHEOPS PI.
 The TAC will work independently from the CHEOPS Consortium, and will receive technical support from the ESA Project Science and the CHEOPS Consortium Project Science Office.
 Proposals will be ranked based on scientific merit, and recommendations for CHEOPS observing time will be made to the Director of Science who will award the time.

 It is important to note that the vast majority of CHEOPS observations will be time-critical, and as a result non-trivial to schedule.
 Propsective obserers should be aware that the award of time on CHEOPS does not provide any guarantee that the observations will actually be scheduled and completed.

 Proposals for observing time in the Guest Observers' Programme can cover any type of science that can be shown to be both addressable by the performance capabilities of CHEOPS and to be compatible with the operational, observational and technical constraints of the mission.
-Observations of targets that are on the Reserved Target List (see below) that will be defined by the CHEOPS Science Team be excluded, unless the science case is subtantially different from that/those for which the target was proposed by the CHEOPS Science Team.
+Observations of targets that are on the Reserved Target List (see below) that will be defined by the CHEOPS Science Team be excluded.
 PIs will be required to provide evidence to be submitted as part of their observing proposals that the Reserved Target List has been checked and that there are no conflicts.

 Update of the GTO Reserved Target List to include new targets is foreseen on a regular basis.
 To enable important new targets to be included in the GO programme, up to 25% of the observing time on the Guest Observers' Programme is available to through the Discretionary Programme (see below).